Private Airlines May Start Flight Operation For Skardu Soon - UrduPoint

 Private Airlines May Start Flight Operation For Skardu Soon

-Private Airlines may start direct flights for Skardu soon amid growing demand from domestic tourists who wish to visit scenic Gilgit Baltistan (GB) during ongoing tourism season

-ISLAMABAD (UrduPoint / Pakistan Point News - 3rd Aug, 2021 ) :Private Airlines may start direct flights for Skardu soon amid growing demand from domestic tourists who wish to visit scenic Gilgit Baltistan (GB) during ongoing tourism season.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Aug, 2021 ) :Private Airlines may start direct flights for Skardu soon amid growing demand from domestic tourists who wish to visit scenic Gilgit Baltistan (GB) during ongoing tourism season.

 The demand for air travel has recently witnessed a manifold surge as a large number of people living in different parts of the country want to see lush green valleys, meadows, gushing waterfalls and snow-clad mountains of the region.